 Non-owner auto insurance in the biggest New Mexico cities

-In Alamogordo the average cost of non-owner auto insurance is $22 per month or $261 per year, and Farmington drivers pay $22 a month for the same coverage.
+Non-owner auto insurance cost in Alamogordo is $22 a month or $261 a year, whereas drivers in Farmington pay $22 a month for the same coverage.

 Insurance rates vary by city in New Mexico.
 Car insurance companies consider the rate of accidents, theft, and vandalism in a particular area when determining the premiums for non-owner car insurance.